Our Journey

 Material Development

-Catchgreen's biodegradable plastic has been researched and developed by Swedish-based GAIA Biomaterials.
-Biodolomer®Ocean is a mix of biobased polymers.
+Catchgreen uses biobased polybutylene succinate (PBS) to replace traditional HDPE in fishing gear.
 These compostable and biodegradable materials offer a balance between strength and flexibility.
 They are designed with mono-extrusion and subsequent spinning of thread in mind.
 In addition, the material is non-toxic and has the potential to biodegrade in a marine environment where it is anticipated that it will break down to water and carbon dioxide with zero microplastics or toxins.
 Biodegradation in marine environments is being tested by Norweigan research organization SINTEF, to confirm that the material and subsequent fishing nets comply with agreed requirements and environmental standards.
 A Life Cycle Analysis on biodegradable fishing nets is undertaken by South African-based The Green House.
-See our report on the material development of Biodolomer®Ocean.
-More research is needed to prove the environmental impacts of Biodolomer®Ocean to provide conclusive evidence that the substitution material does not result in microplastics in the specific marine environment where it is being used.
+More research is needed to prove the environmental impacts of biodegradable fishing gear to provide conclusive evidence that the substitution material does not result in microplastics in the specific marine environment where it is being used.
 See our report and funding request for in-situ biodegradability testing.

 Piloting